luke-clifton/memorable-bits/README.rst

 data.
 What sets this library apart from most others, is that it is highly customisable.
-The phrases that are generated are described at the type level, which can ensure, at compile time, that the phrase generated has enough bits to cover the data being converted (though, you can opt out, and just live with a prefix if you want).
+The phrases that are generated are described at the type level, which can ensure, at compile time, that the phrase generated has enough bits to cover the data being converted.

 The library comes with some pre-baked themes::